skyhitblog/skyhitblog.github.io/index.md

 I'm also a cofounder at [Alchemy Pixels](http://alchemypixels.com), a film production house based in Guwahati, Northeast India.

-We have worked with clients like Pinkathon, The British Council and Don Bosco University.

-I used to do Blogging and Freelancing; but now I'm more involved in Product Development and Filmmaking.

 I love Math, playing Chess and Catan.
 And my love for music and food is endless.

 I'm also a Bitcoin enthusiast and a big Musk fan.
 I believe in going off-grid and decentralizing things.